 Can I Access the Multiple Listing Service Without an Agent?

-You have to be a licensed real estate agent before you can get access to your local Multiple Listing Service.
-If you don’t want to get your real estate license, the easiest way to go about it would be to contact an agent or realtor and negotiate access to the listings database.
+You have to be a licensed real estate agent before accessing your local Multiple Listing Service.
+If you don’t want to get your real estate license, the easiest way to go about it would be to contact an agent or realtor and negotiate access to the listing database.
 You can also get your property listed on the MLS by contacting an agent or realtor directly.

-The Multiple Listing Service, along with technical solutions such as the RESO Web API, made building real estate websites easier than ever before.
-It also facilitates the buying and selling of property, as well as standardization within the industry as a whole.
+The Multiple Listing Service and technical solutions such as the RESO Web API made building real estate websites easier than ever before.
+It also facilitates the buying and selling of property and standardization within the industry as a whole.